shaninalex/working_notes/content/posts/rabbitmq-concepts.md

 It routes a received message to queues where binding key defined by a pattern.
 For example binding key `*.log.error` routing key `application1.log.error`.
-If any binding key match routing key - producer will receive the error.
+If any binding key does not match routing key - producer will receive the error.

 ### headers